Free home visits

 Digital hearing aids pair with smartphones and interact with other Bluetooth devices within our homes.

-Click on the below links to discover other types of digital hearing aids:
+Click on the links below to discover other types of digital hearing aids:

 ►Click here to read about rechargeable digital hearing aids

-The better the quality of the hearing aid the better the sound and the more natural your listening experience will be.
-Device features like noise management, feedback manager, automatic volume regulator, and bandwidth make a realistic soundscape possible.
+The better the quality of the hearing aid, the better the sound and the more natural your listening experience will be.

 All digital hearing aids analyse, filter, and boost all relevant sounds.
 The sound you hear is all based on the way your hearing aids have been programmed.
-Your audiologist will program your hearing aids to suit your hearing needs - based on your type of hearing loss.

-In all good and modern digital hearing aids, there are basic components - microphones, amplifiers, loudspeakers, batteries, and processing chips.
-The processing chip assists the advanced technology and the batteries provide the power to do so.
+The processing chip assists the advanced technology, and the batteries provide the power to do so.
 The three main pieces of technology that ensure the functionality of the hearing aid are the microphone, amplifier, and speaker.

 How do hearing aid amplifiers work?
 The microphone receives the sounds, switches the sound waves into electrical signals, and transmits them to the amplifier, which then increases the power and level of the signals and finally sends them to the ear through the speaker.